icopy-site/awesome/docs/awesome/awesome-swift.md

 * [DTTableViewManager](https://github.com/DenTelezhkin/DTTableViewManager) - Protocol-oriented UITableView management, powered by generics and associated types.
 * [ExpandableCell](https://github.com/younatics/ExpandableCell) - Fully refactored YNExapnadableCell with more concise, bug free.
 Easiest usage of expandable & collapsible cell for iOS.
 You can customize expandable UITableViewCell whatever you like.
 ExpandableCell is made because insertRows and deleteRows is hard to use.
 Just inheirt ExpandableDelegate.
 * [ExpyTableView](https://github.com/okhanokbay/ExpyTableView) - Make your table view expandable just by implementing one method.
+* [FDTextFieldTableViewCell](https://github.com/fulldecent/FDTextFieldTableViewCell) - Adds a UITextField to the cell and places it correctly.
 * [folding-cell](https://github.com/Ramotion/folding-cell) - Folding cell transition.
 * [GridView](https://github.com/KyoheiG3/GridView) - Can be customized as a time table, spreadsheet, paging and more.
 * [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show placeholders and Empty States for any UITableView/UICollectionView in your project.